ahdinosaur/blinksy/README.md

 ## How Blinksy works

 - Define LED layouts in 1D, 2D, or 3D space
-- Choose a visual pattern (effect), or create your own
+- Create your visual pattern (effect), or choose from our built-in library
-  - A pattern will compute colors for each LED based on its position
+  - The pattern will compute colors for each LED based on its position
 - Drive various LED chipsets with each frame of colors

 ## Features